peterjmarko/llm-narrative-framework/ROADMAP.md

     - [ ] An estimated total cost for the entire run, based on the chosen model's pricing.
     - [ ] A very rough estimated time to completion.
 - [ ] **Improve Migration Workflow**
+  - [ ] Re-introduce the `migrate_experiment.ps1` workflow for upgrading legacy or corrupted single experiments.
   - [ ] Optimize the `migrate` command to skip re-running API calls for replications that are already valid.
   - [ ] Clean up `migrate_experiment.ps1` log files by removing PowerShell transcript headers and footers.
+  - [ ] Implement `migrate_study.ps1` to provide a batch-migration workflow for entire studies.

 - [ ] **Refactor Data Pipeline Test Harness for Simplicity**
   - [ ] Modify the main `prepare_data.ps1` orchestrator to include a `-TestMode` flag.
 This will consolidate the complex test setup logic (e.g., the targeted fetching for Step 1) directly into the production script, eliminating code duplication.